parrt/msds501/labs/git.md

 ## Setting up github

 If you have not already done so, create an account at [github.com](github.com), making sure to choose a professional username that is suitable for your data science career.
 For example, do not choose a name like `hot4yourlove` or `lazyboy`.
-Make sure that you provide your github username to me using the [Github<->USF usernames survey](https://usfca.instructure.com/courses/1600702/quizzes/2383441) on Canvas.
+Make sure that you provide your github username to me.

 Please do not change your github username during the program as grading scripts will then not see your code and you will get a zero for projects!
 If you must change it, please notify your instructor(s).